aframevr/aframe/docs/guides/building-with-components.md

 We want to add an image texture to `<a-plane>` link using the [material component][material].

-The material component is a [multi-property component][multi-property].
-To attach the material component to the plane, we set the component name as an HTML attribute:
+The material component consists of multiple properties.
+To attach the material component to the plane, we first set the component name as an HTML attribute:

 ```html
 <a-plane class="link" height="1" width="1"